 Brawl has two Amazing Technicolor Battlefields: the Tabuu fight stage and the new Final Destination.

 The stage the Tabuu fight takes place on could be considered a Continuity Nod (or perhaps Internal Homage) to the above-mentioned original Master Hand stage - the background is very similar, and the platform looks almost identical, only this time it's made of... glowy...energy... wing-shaped... stuff.

 Battlefield in Melee also counts.

-Also to be considered is the battlefield in Melee's Great Maze in Adventure Mode, whenever you fight a cloned version of one of the fighters.
+Also to be considered is the battlefield in Brawl's Great Maze in Adventure Mode, whenever you fight a cloned version of one of the fighters.

 In Dead or Alive 3, you face off against Omega/Genra in a field surrounded by flames.
 Throughout the whole battle, the camera is shown at an over-the-shoulder angle, and the screen displays a perpetual motion blur.

 The final battles in The King of Fighters '97 are pretty bizarre.
 The fights with Orochi Iori/Orochi Leona has the entire background turning red as a kind of symbolism for their current predicament (The Riot of the Blood), and the battle with the Orochi Team takes place at an altar where the elements change constantly: first, it's covered in purple flames, then a lightning storm rages, and then it's surrounded by magma.
 When Orochi himself shows up, weirdly coloured shapes and patterns flash by in the background.
 None of this is explained in-game.